3 October 2019

 Do you have an after dark safety ritual?
 On the phone, keys in hand, walking on the street instead of the dimly lit footpaths?
 Well, you’re not alone and that’s part of the problem.

-Last month She Acts, YWCA Canberra’s volunteer group, held an important conversation around the perceptions and realities of safety and accessibility for women, including female identifying and non-binary people, in Canberra community spaces after dark.
+Last month She Acts, YWCA Canberra’s volunteer group, held an important conversation around the perceptions and realities of safety and accessibility for women, including female and non-binary people, in Canberra community spaces after dark.

 Facilitated by Bess Rossiter, the panel included Romy Listo (PhD candidate on energy-gender nexus, University of Queensland), Mina Khoshnevisan (STOP Campaign), Emma Davidson (Women’s Centre for Health Matters) and Cee Moore (Women with Disabilities ACT).